Premier Automotive Group

-The Premier Automotive Group (PAG) was an organizational division within the Ford Motor Company formed in 1999 to oversee the business operations of Ford's high-end automotive marques.
+The Premier Automotive Group (PAG) was an organizational division within the Ford Motor Company formed in 1998 to oversee the business operations of Ford's high-end automotive marques.
 The PAG was gradually dismantled from 2006 to 2011 with the divestiture of its constituent brands.

 History

-The Premier Automotive Group was formed in 1999 under then-CEO Jacques Nasser.
-It grew to include responsibility for the Lincoln, Mercury, Aston Martin, Jaguar, Land Rover and Volvo brands.
+The Premier Automotive Group was formed in 1998 under then-CEO Jacques Nasser and grew to include the Lincoln, Aston Martin, Jaguar, Land Rover and Volvo brands.
 Forbes estimated that, by 2004, Ford had spent $17 billion building on acquisitions to form PAG.

-Lincoln and Mercury were returned to Ford direct control in 2002.
-Lincoln's headquarters had been merged into PAG's North American office, where it was run by a German executive who was based in London, England.
+In 2002, Lincoln returned to Ford's direct control.
+Lincoln's headquarters had been merged into PAG's North American office, where it was run by a German executive based in London, England.

-The four other marques in the PAG, Aston Martin, Jaguar, Land Rover and Volvo, were essentially completely different car companies with their own unique markets and dealer networks, so there were few synergies that could be achieved by combining them under one division.
-Ford attempted to push these brands to share parts and engineering in order to cut costs.
-This made some vehicles too similar to mass-market Fords, notably the Jaguar X-Type which was a capable compact executive car yet its reputation suffered mainly because it shared a platform with the Ford Mondeo.
-While Volvo had been one of the more successful entry-level luxury brands in the United States with the Volvo 740/940 and S70 when it was independent, it lost market share to the German luxury marques like BMW and Mercedes-Benz who had expanded their entry-level offerings extensively.
+The four other marques in the Premier Automotive Group (Aston Martin, Jaguar, Land Rover, and Volvo) operated as distinct companies with separate markets and dealer networks, which limited potential synergies within the division.
+Ford encouraged the brands to share parts and engineering to reduce costs, but this sometimes resulted in vehicles that were criticized for resembling mass-market Ford models.
+The Jaguar X-Type, for example, shared its platform with the Ford Mondeo and was seen as insufficiently distinct.
+Volvo, which had been successful in the United States as an independent entry-level luxury brand, lost market share during its time in PAG to German manufacturers such as BMW and Mercedes-Benz, which had expanded their lower-priced luxury offerings.

-When Alan Mulally became Ford's president and CEO in September 2006, the Premier Automotive Group began to be dismantled.
-Ford sold 92% of Aston Martin, to a consortium of investors, headed by David Richards in 2007.
-In September 2006, the rights to use the defunct Rover brand were secured from BMW by Ford to protect the Land Rover brand.
+When Alan Mulally became president and CEO in September 2006, he oversaw Ford's dismantling of the Premier Automotive Group.
+In 2007, Ford sold 92% of Aston Martin to a consortium of investors headed by David Richards.
+In September 2006, the rights to use the defunct Rover brand name had been secured from BMW by Ford to protect the Land Rover brand.
 In March 2008, Ford sold Jaguar and Land Rover to Indian carmaker Tata Motors.
-In 2010, Ford sold the Swedish brand Volvo Cars, the last of the PAG, to the parent of Chinese carmaker Geely for $1.8 billion.
+In 2010, Ford sold the Swedish brand Volvo Cars, the last of the PAG brands, to the parent of Chinese carmaker Geely for $1.8 billion.